 What is the Process with Upstate Cord Blood Bank?

 Upstate Cord Blood Bank offers simple and convenient cord blood banking options for expectant mothers.
-We provide information to families interested in storing their newborn’s cord blood through a donation to our public bank or storage within our family bank for medical treatments and research.
-Upon receipt of cord blood, we test and process each unit, documenting it in our database in accordance with applicable regulations and protocols.
+We provide information to families interested in donating their newborn’s cord blood for medical treatments and research.
+Upon receipt of the cord blood, we test and process each unit, documenting it in our database in accordance with applicable regulations and protocols.

 At Upstate Cord Blood Bank, we want to make the donation process as simple as possible for each of our mothers.
 Please visit this page, What is Cord Blood Banking?, to determine which option is best for you and your family.

 Here are some things you need to know about the process:

 - Donating cord blood is painless and it won’t disrupt your birth plan!

 - Before your baby is born, you must inform your provider of your decision to donate your baby’s cord blood (public banking).
 You will be asked to sign a consent form and complete necessary health and family history questionnaires.

 - When you arrive at the hospital for your delivery, please inform the staff that you are donating your cord blood.
 The staff will obtain necessary blood samples from you and review the consent form and questionnaires.

 - We are currently collecting at the Upstate Medical University Community Campus.

 - If you have questions about delayed cord clamping, please contact your provider.